abbygraves/1-horiseon-code-refactor/README.md

 <br/>

-To begin, I determined the areas that were in need of improvment <br/>in both files:
+To begin, I determined the areas that were in need of improvement <br/>in both files:

 ### <ins>HTML</ins>
 + Formatting